-There are no entities related to the System that are reported in the System's financial statements as component units under GASB Statement No. 61.
-The related organizations, the Foundation of the Daniel Boone Regional Library, the Friends of the Callaway County Public Library, the Friends of the Columbia Public Library, and the Friends of the Southern Boone County Public Library generously raise funds for the System, but these organizations' financial positions are not considered individually significant to the overall financial position of the Daniel Boone Regional Library or its changes in net position and, therefore, are not included as part of the reporting entity.
-All of these organizations are separate not-for-profit organizations which exist to assist the Daniel Boone Regional Library in completion of its mission.
+The related organizations, the Friends of the Callaway County Public Library, the Friends of the Columbia Public Library, and the Friends of the Southern Boone County Public Library generously raise funds for the System, but these organizations' financial positions are not considered individually significant to the overall financial position of the System or its changes in net position and, therefore, are not included as part of the reporting entity.
+All these organizations are separate not-for-profit organizations which exist to assist the System in completion of its mission.